ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecturex4.md

 A graph $$G$$ is nonplanar if and only if it contains a subgraph homeomorphic to $$K_5$$ or $$K_{3,3}$$.

-Today's two lemmas, together with yesterday's result that $$K_{3,3}$$ and $$K_5$$ are nonplanar, prove the "if" direction.
+Our two observations, together with this morning's result that $$K_{3,3}$$ and $$K_5$$ are nonplanar, prove the "if" direction.
 The "only if" direction is much harder, and we will not prove it.

 However, we will only use the "only if" direction implicitly.
-Using the "only if" direction explicitly would amount to prove that some graph was planar by showing it had no subgraphs heomeomorphic to $$K_5$$ or $$K_{3,3}$$, which we would be quite laborious.
-We have a much easier way to prove that a graph is planar: drawing it in the plane.
+Using the "only if" direction explicitly would amount to prove that some graph was planar by showing it had no subgraphs that were subdivisions of $$K_5$$ or $$K_{3,3}$$, which we would be quite laborious.
+We have a much easier way to prove that a graph *is* planar: drawing it in the plane.

 We will however, use the "only if" direction implicitly in the following way.
 Suppose we have a graph $$G$$, and we want to determine if $$G$$ is planar or not.
-We can try to prove it is planar by trying to draw it in the plane.
-We can try to prove it is not planar by finding a subgraph of $$G$$ that is homeomorphic to either $$K_{3,3}$$ or $$K_5$$.
+We can try to prove it is planar by trying to draw it in the plane, and we can try to prove it is not planar by finding a subgraph of $$G$$ that is homeomorphic to either $$K_{3,3}$$ or $$K_5$$.
 The "only if" direction of Kuratowski's theorem tells us that one or the other of these attempts will *always* work.
 Thus, we have a practical method to determine whether or not a graph is planar or not -- try to draw it in the plane.
-If you find this difficult, and begin to expect that it isn't possible, start looking for a subgraph homeomorphic to either $$K_5$$ or $$K_{3,3}$$ to prove it.
+If you find this difficult, and begin to expect that it isn't possible, start looking for a subgraph homeomorphic to either $$K_5$$ or $$K_{3,3}$$, which would prove it can't be drawn on the plane.

 Graphs on other surfaces